-Shares held in MBH Bank Nyrt. as of 31.12 2023: 0. pcs. / Shares held directly in MBH Bank Nyrt. as of 31.12.2023: 0 pcs.
+Shares held in MBH Bank Nyrt. as of 31.12 2024: 0. pcs. / Shares held directly in MBH Bank Nyrt. as of 31.12.2024: 0 pcs.

-Zsigmond Járai, a member of the Supervisory Board
+Zsigmond Járai, a member of the Supervisory Board and the Audit Committee

 Zsigmond Járai is a qualified economist with decades of experience in finance.
 He started his career in 1976 at the State Development Bank.
 He has been a lecturer on investment in the electricity industry, a financial auditor, a senior lecturer in the Economics Department and head of the Economics and Securities Department.
 During his professional career he has worked in London and Budapest for several investment and commercial banks.
 He is a former founder of the Budapest Stock Exchange and has held senior positions in a number of key areas in the public sector and in the money, insurance and capital markets, including, without limitation, Deputy CEO of Budapest Bank, Deputy Minister of Finance and Chairman of the Banking Supervisory Authority.
 He has worked as an investment banker in London, as CEO of Magyar Hitelbank, and as Chairman of the Budapest Stock Exchange from 1996 to 1998.
 He was Minister of Finance of Hungary from 1998 to 2000, Governor of the National Bank of Hungary from 2001 to 2007, and Chairman of the Supervisory Board of CIG Pannónia Életbiztosító Zrt. from 2007 to 2013.
-State awards: Grand Cross of the Order of Merit of Hungary (2016), Honorary Knight Grand Cross of the Order of the British Empire He has been a member of the Supervisory Board of MKB Bank since April 2022.
+State awards: Grand Cross of the Order of Merit of Hungary (2016), Honorary Knight Grand Cross of the Order of the British Empire He has been a member of the Supervisory Board of MBH Bank since April 2022.
 Chairman of the Nomination Committee of the Company.
-He is a member of the Supervisory Board of Magyar Bankholding Zrt.
-Member of the Supervisory Board of Company from May 2023.
+He was a member of the Supervisory Board of Magyar Bankholding Zrt from April 2022 until the demerger of the latter.